evannoronha/GardenSimulator/README.md

 #### View Garden

 To plant a seed, select a seed type from your inventory and drag the image to the desired spot in the grow box.
+You must then click view garden again so that the plant will persist.
 The user inventory of the planted seed will decrease by one.
-To harvest a crop that is ready, click on the image and it will disappear.
-The user inventory of the crop will increase by one.
+To harvest a crop that is ready, click on the image and it will disappear if it is ready.
+The user inventory of the crop will increase.
+If the plant is not ready to harvest, a notification popup tells you how many days is needed.
+A harvest appears ready with a green check.
 The user points, money, and day passed is shown.

 #### Select Seeds